 Burton had previously worked with the renowned horror icon on Edward Scissorhands and "Vincent."
 From there, Price had agreed to give voice to the plump and flustered Santa who is kidnapped by treacherous trick 'r treaters Lock, Shock, and Barrel.
 However, this plan was derailed when Price's wife Coral Browne passed in 1991.
 Selick explained in the commentary track that the actor was so grief-stricken that the director felt he sounded too sad for Santa.
 Edward Ivory was then brought in to replace him.

 Early on, The Nightmare Before Christmas planned to rely heavily on its poetic inspiration.
-As such, the Star Trek: The Next Generation star with the manly yet jaunty voice was called in to read poetry that was intended for the film's opening and closing narration.
+As such, Star Trek: The Next Generation star Patrick Stewart was called in to read poetry that was intended for the film's opening and closing narration.
 The lengthy monologues were eventually pared down to a few lines, and those were reassigned to the film's Santa, Edward Ivory.
 However, Stewart's version can be found in full on the film's soundtrack.

 Since the film became a success, Disney has become less shy about their association with Nightmare Before Christmas.
 But the commentary track reveals that, despite their reluctance, Disney allowed Selick and Burton to include a hidden Mickey in the form of a menacing toy.
 In the scene where Jack's Christmas gifts attack, there's a flying stuffed animal with a sharp-toothed grin that's meant to be the Burton version of Mickey Mouse.
 Also, the girl it attacks is wearing a Mickey print nightgown, while her brother's pajamas are covered in Donald Duck faces.